Daixizhang-Maxwell/Time-Series-Analysis/README.md

 Create Datetime object:

-There are basic two ways to create datetime: 1.
+There are basic two ways to create a datetimem object: 1.
 Create datetime object by using then datetime module and classes; 2.
 Convert strings and other forms of record of datetime to datetime object

-Date1 = dt.datetime(1999,1,1,1,1, 1)
+1. Date1 = dt.datetime(1999,1,1,1,1, 1)

-This one is a bit tricker because we are not sure about the format of the string.
+2. This one is a bit tricker because we are not sure about the format of the string.
 By format I mean how different time component are managed within the string, for example:

             a.
 YYYY-MM-DD  2018-12-1
             b.
 YYYY/MM/DD   2018/12/1